 DWR staff prepared an analysis using the current stream flow numbers and forecast flows for the irrigation season, which is projected to end on November 1st, 2024.
 The focus of the analysis was to determine which ditches might be the calling priorities throughout this period.
 A similar analysis was completed for the irrigation month of April 2025, using average conditions because a reliable 2025 winter forecast is not yet available.
-The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through the No.169.
+The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through very junior water rights.

-- These agreements for ditches that are likely to be the calling rights on the Conejos for the 2024 irrigation season and April 2025, could possibly account for ±1,370 acre feet.
-This amounts to 69%, of the ±1,972 acre-feet of depletions owed. - Non-Irrigation Season.
-The Subdistrict has 938 acre-feet of Closed Basin Project water available to pay non-irrigation season depletions and will likely use most of the San Antonio accretions.
+- These agreements for ditches that are likely to be the calling rights on the Conejos for the 2024 irrigation season and April of 2025 could possibly account for ±2037 acre feet.
+This amounts to 72%, of the 2,824 acre-feet of depletions owed during that time. - Non-Irrigation Season: The Subdistrict has ±1,440 acre-feet of Closed Basin Project water available to pay non-irrigation season depletions.